Twinklebear/Twinklebear.github.io-jekyll/_posts/2013-08-20-lesson-4-handling-events.md

 End of Lesson 4
 -
 When you run the program you should be able to quit by closing the window, pressing any key or clicking the mouse.
-If you have any issues double check your code and/or post your question below.
+If you have any issues double check your code and/or send me an email or tweet.

 **Extra Fun:** How could we move the image around?
 What about moving based on key input?